 Visitors can discover Wurundjeri stories and places of historical importance at the Convent – which is situated on the traditional homelands of the Wurundjeri people.

 The 'Ngulu-nganjin' project is being developed by the Wurundjeri Tribe Land and Compensation Cultural Heritage Council Inc (the Council) in partnership with the Abbotsford Convent Foundation.

-Wurundjeri Elder Aunty Diane Kerr has been appointed by the Council to provide the cultural framework for the project, along with assistance by Wurundjeri Council and other Wurundjeri members.
+Wurundjeri Elder Aunty Diane Kerr has been providing input into the cultural framework for the project, along with assistance by Wurundjeri Council and other Wurundjeri members.
 The Council also nominated Wurundjeri artist Mandy Nicholson to contribute to this project.
-Mandy, whose recent work includes the AFL’s 'Dreamtime at the ‘G', joins as 'Ngulu-Nganjin' Artistic Director.
+Mandy, whose recent work includes the AFL’s 'Dreamtime at the ‘G', joins as 'Ngulu-nganjin' Artistic Director.
 Acclaimed Yorta Yorta/Dja Dja Wurrung musician and actor Lou Bennett will join as the project’s Musical Director and Language Activist.

 'Ngulu-nganjin' has been made possible with funding from the Victorian Government’s Rockin’ the Laneways program.